2019 Monster Energy NASCAR Cup Series: Race reports

 Joey Logano started on pole after qualifying was canceled due to rain.
 The race was postponed from Saturday to Sunday due to rain.
 Logano won the first stage.
 Ricky Stenhouse Jr. spun and Kurt Busch spun in the wall.
-Brad Keselowski got into the wall and collected Kevin Harvick, Daniel Suarez, and Daniel Hemric.
+Brad Keselowski got into the wall and collected Kevin Harvick, Daniel Suárez, and Daniel Hemric.
 Austin Dillon won the second stage.
 Dillon got turned while leading collecting most of the field including Logano, Clint Bowyer, Kyle Busch, Alex Bowman, Martin Truex Jr., Stenhouse, Chase Elliott, and Denny Hamlin.
 During the caution, the field was brought down pit road due to lightning and rain caused the race to end under a red flag, thus giving Justin Haley the win as he was the leader for his first career Cup win in just his third start.
 Haley's win is also the first Cup series win by a non-Cup driver since Brian Vickers at New Hampshire in 2013.